-Garden snails have a distinct shell that is 1.1 to 1.7 inches in diameter and typically feeds on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.
+Garden snails have a distinct shell of 1.1 to 1.7 inches in diameter and typically feed on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.

 Their bodies are lined with mucus to trap moisture in, and though their shells provide some protection, they are often prey to insects, lizards, amphibians, and birds.
-They travel at a rate of 0.047 km/hr (0.029 miles per hour) on average.
+On average, they travel at a rate of 0.047 km/hr (0.029 miles per hour).

 3. Banana Slugs

-The banana slugs are actually several species that belong to the genus Ariolimax.
-These gastropods can grow up to 9.8 inches and are usually yellow in color, though they can be white, tan, or greenish.
+The banana slugs are several species that belong to the genus Ariolimax.
+These gastropods can grow up to 9.8 inches and are usually yellow, though they can be white, tan, or greenish.

-They live on the damp forest floors of the Pacific Northwest (from Alaska down to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
-With bodies comprised mostly of water, these slugs secrete mucus to keep in moisture.
+They live on the Pacific Northwest’s damp forest floors (from Alaska to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
+With bodies mostly of water, these slugs secrete mucus to retain moisture.

 The mucus also has the added benefit of being bad-tasting to predators.
-As members of Ariolimax only have one lung and one foot, their speed is very limited — clocking in at 0.0098 km/hour (0.0061 miles per hour).
+As members of Ariolimax only have one lung and one foot, their speed is minimal, clocking in at 0.0098 km/hour (0.0061 miles per hour).

 2. The Dwarf Seahorse

-The Dwarf Seahorse (Hippocampus zosterae) is considered to be the slowest fish in existence (by the way, starfish are not actually fish).
-They are also one of the world’s smallest seahorses, at about 1 inch in length.
+The Dwarf Seahorse (Hippocampus zosterae) is considered the slowest fish in existence (by the way, starfish are not fish).
+They are also one of the world’s tiniest seahorses, about 1 inch in length.

-Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch, to brood for a period of 11 days.
-The Dwarf Seahorse lives among floating vegetation and can afford to travel at very slow speeds — about 0.0015 km/hour (.00093 miles per hour).
+Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch to brood for 11 days.
+The Dwarf Seahorse lives among floating vegetation and can afford to travel at slow speeds, about 0.0015 km/hour (.00093 miles per hour).

 1. Sea Anemones

-Like many corals, sea anemones consist of polyps that attach to hard surfaces — and have tentacles and mouths with which they sting and consume their prey (usually, crabs, plankton, or tiny fish).
-They also have symbiotic relationships with green algae known as zooxanthellae in which the algae provide the anemone with glucose and amino acids, and the anemone provides carbon dioxide and other plant-sustaining nutrients.
+Like many corals, sea anemones are polyps that attach to hard surfaces — and have tentacles and mouths with which they sting and consume their prey (usually crabs, plankton, or tiny fish).
+They also have symbiotic relationships with green algae known as zooxanthellae.
+The algae provide the anemone with glucose and amino acids, and the anemone includes carbon dioxide and other plant-sustaining nutrients.

-There are over 1,000 species of sea anemones world-wide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.
+Over 1,000 sea anemones worldwide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.